mathworks/open-gravitational-wave-data-matlab/README.md

-# Analyse Open Gravitational Wave Data in MATLAB
+# Analyse Open Gravitational Wave Data in MATLAB®

 A MATLAB Live Script with accompanying
-- Jupyter Notebook,
+- Jupyter® Notebook,
 - m file and
-- reproducible code capsule on Code Ocean
+- reproducible code capsule on Code Ocean®

 to access and analyze Gravitational Wave data sets from the **Gravitational Wave Open Science Center (GWOSC)** database